Database audit logging

 The number and size of Amazon Redshift log files in Amazon S3 depends heavily on the activity in your cluster.
 If you have an active cluster that is generating a large number of logs, Amazon Redshift might generate the log files more frequently.
 You might have a series of log files for the same type of activity, such as having multiple connection logs within the same hour.

-Because Amazon Redshift uses Amazon S3 to store logs, you incur charges for the storage
+When Amazon Redshift uses Amazon S3 to store logs, you incur charges for the storage that you

-you use in Amazon S3.
-Before you configure logging, you should have a plan for how
+use in Amazon S3.
+Before you configure logging to Amazon S3, plan for how long you need to

-need to store the log files.
-As part of this, determine when the log files can either
+store the log files.
+As part of this, determine when the log files can either be

 heavily on the type of data that you store, such as data subject to compliance or